 It’s kind of like if a wild animal approached you in the woods.
 You’d see the threat, mentally register it, then get a quick burst of energy to run away so you stay alive.

 Your body has the same reaction over things as simple as trying to get your job done - when you are activating this cortisol release without the threat of your survival.
 It's part of why so many women feel more stressed out in today's modern life.

 Your adrenal glands are part of your HPA axis, or Hypothalamus Pituitary Adrenal Axis.
 This plays the role of your central nervous system.

 The hypothalamus and pituitary glands are located at the base of your brain and sends/receives information from your adrenal glands.

 So if your brain registers a situation as stressful, you send the message down to your adrenal glands there’s a threat.
 Your adrenal glands will respond by releasing stress hormones.

 Most often it’s a false threat.
-But your body responds anyway.
+But your body responds in fight or flight anyway.

 If this keeps happening, you will become more susceptible to adrenal fatigue.
-A Boss Babe’s productivity killer.
+A Balanced Bombshells' productivity reducer.

 1. Take a break from caffeine and opt for herbal tea.